 1 ML = 1 CC

-If using wood mixing stick, place stick in resin before adding catalyst so wood doesn’t absorb catalyst
+If using a wood mixing stick, place the stick in resin before adding catalyst so the wood doesn’t absorb catalyst

 Measure catalyst accurately.
 Under or over catalyzation retards curing and causes fading and chalking

-All Gelcoats from the Bottom Paint Store come with the MEKPcatalyst but additional amounts can be purchased.
+All Gelcoats from the Bottom Paint Store comes with the MEKP catalyst but additional amounts can be purchased.

-Applying Gelcoat by Brush or Roller – (Use a Brushable Gelcoat) : When applying gelcoat by brush or roller, we recommend the Ultra Plus Brushable Gelcoat. (other Gelcoats are best applied by Spray) The Ultra Plus Brushable Gelcoat is designed to self-leveling and is much easier application.
-It allows for a much smoother finish and less time finishing the gelcoat.
-It is easy to use for the “do it your selfers’!
-Choose a good pure (natural) resin resistant bristle brush with tapered ends.
+Applying Gelcoat by Brush or Roller – (Use a Brushable Gelcoat): When applying gelcoat by brush or roller, we recommend the Ultra Plus Brushable Gelcoat. (other gelcoats are best applied by spray) The Ultra Plus Brushable Gelcoat is designed to self-leveling and is a much easier application.
+It allows for a much smoother finish and less time for finishing the gelcoat.
+It is easy to use for the “do it yourselfers!’
+Choose a good pure (natural) resin-resistant bristle brush with tapered ends.
 Avoid brushes that are either too stiff or too soft.
-For most work, a 3″ or 4″ wide brush will suffice.
+For most work, a 3″ or 4” wide brush will suffice.
 If there is a trim color, you should have a narrow trim brush on hand.
-Our Brushable Gelcoat comes with MEKPhardener with every purchase, but you may need more which you can purchase as an option depending on the application, temperature and other environmental factors.
+Our Brushable Gelcoat comes with MEKP hardener with every purchase, but you may need more which you can purchase as an option depending on the application, temperature, and other environmental factors.
 Please refer the to Catalyzation chart on the Brushable Gelcoat page or on the label.
 Gelcoat needs to be applied evenly.
 We suggest a thickness of 18-20 mils to properly cure.
-The thickness of the matchbook cover is approximately 18 mils.
+The thickness of the matchbook cover is approximately 18 mil.
 If you’re not sure how thick it is, pick up a mil gauge.
 This is a simple, easy way to see the thickness of your gelcoat.
 Gelcoat needs to be applied evenly.
 We suggest a thickness of 18-20 mils to properly cure.
-The thickness of the matchbook cover is approximately 18 mils.
+The thickness of the matchbook cover is approximately 18 mil.
 If you’re not sure how thick it is, pick up a mil gauge.
 This is a simple, easy way to see the thickness of your gelcoat.
 Note Brushable Gelcoat is not recommended for use in pools.

 Clean repair area and all tools with acetone prior to application